NorwegianForest/SM4-Implementation-in-OpenSSL/README.md

   this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html
+- You can verify the result of encrypting one million times.